kolibry-js/docs/guide/editors.md

 # Editor Support

-Since Kolibry is using Markdown as the source entry, you can use ANY editors you love to write it.
+Kolibry utilizes Markdown as the source format, allowing you to use any editor of your choice for writing.

 If you want some high-level management to your slides, we have provided the following editor integrations for you!